Tairovik/personal-site/content/pages/blog/inclusive-ux.md

 As designers, we need to ask ourselves - what mental health hurdles may be unintentional consequences of our work?

 Even though our world is becoming significantly digital, we need to think of how difficult certain digital forms can be in terms of accessibility.
 Certain health conditions & disabilities and their side effects, such as insomnia, headaches, fatigue, etc. come in many forms and make the digital world difficult for the user.

+The first step would be to make sure to distinguish between a technical glitch and human error.
+Without proper messaging to explain the cause and the next steps, some maybe completely lost - continuing to beat themselves up for thinking they made a mistake.
+And if it is a human error, make sure to nicely communicate it to them on how to fix it, or better yet to see what we could do to prevent it in first place.